LuigiBrosNin/UNI/Master first year/Digital Forensics.md

 Steps in the process
 - Identification
-- Seizing or Acquisition (Seizing also makes an acquisition, aka making a copy of the)
+- Seizing or Acquisition (Seizing also makes an acquisition, aka making a copy of the files)
--
+- Conservation & Analysis (they can go back and forth)
+- Reporting (final report, that has to include the report of all steps)